SEI-TAS/kalki-node-setup/control_node/README.md

-# Node-Setup - Data Node
+# Node-Setup - Control Node

 ## Prerequisites
 - Git is needed to get this repo and to be able to pull the dependent repos.